openshift/installer/Documentation/dev/build.md

 bazel build --force_python=py2 --python_path=/usr/bin/python2 tarball
 ```

-This will create a tarball named `tectonic.tar.gz` in the `bazel-bin` directory with the following directory structure:
+This will create a tarball named `openshift-installer-dev.tar.gz` in the `bazel-bin` directory with the following directory structure:

 ```
-tectonic
+openshift-installer-dev
 ├── config.tf
 ├── examples
 ├── installer